×

 Notary Public Underwriters Blog

 As a notary public, you are prohibited from giving legal advice.
-The question most often asked, though, is: What exactly is considered legal advice?
-The answer is, “More than you would think.”
+The question most often asked, however, is: What exactly is considered legal advice?

-The following prohibited acts are examples of giving legal advice:
+Here are a few common examples of giving legal advice:

-Giving advice or your opinion on a document or transaction
+Giving advice, opinions, or explanations about the effect of a document or transaction

 Assisting in the drafting or preparing of a legal document